distribworks/dkron/website/content/usage/executors/kafka.md

 ```
 brokerAddress: "IP:port" of the broker
+key:           The key of the message to produce
-message:       The message to produce
+message:       The body of the message to produce
 topic:         The Kafka topic for this message
 debug:         Turns on debugging output if not empty
 ```